 Numerous classified segments in the water quality standards include only perennial waters, without specifically identifying which reaches are perennial.
-For example, the description of Segment 20.6.4.109 NMAC states, "all other perennial reaches of tributaries to the Rio Puerco."
+For example, the description of 20.6.4.109 NMAC states, "...all other perennial reaches of tributaries to the Rio Puerco..."
 Therefore, non-perennial reaches of these tributaries do not fall under this WQS segment.
 If the perennial nature of a stream reach is unclear, the Hydrology Protocol (HP) can be used as described in New Mexico's Water Quality Management Plan (WQCC 2011) to determine whether a particular AU is perennial, and therefore included in this classified segment, or non-perennial and therefore subject to the designated uses and criteria in 20.6.4.98 NMAC.
-Such a determination does not require a use attainability analysis (UAA) or a hearing because it does not change the designated uses or criteria; it merely allows for the applicable uses to be properly identified.
-The applicable water quality standards will be documented in the Integrated Report.
-If a non-perennial AU is found to be ephemeral, then the UAA process may be followed as described in 20.6.4.15.C NMAC to place the AU under 20.6.4.97 NMAC.
+Such a determination does not require a use attainability analysis (UAA).
+If a non-perennial AU is found to be ephemeral, then the UAA process must be followed as described in 20.6.4.15.C NMAC to place the AU under 20.6.4.97 NMAC in the Integrated Report.

 The following subsections provide guidelines used to interpret available data.
 These guidelines will be used to make determinations of use support for each designated use in each AU, utilizing the previously described datasets.
 Some level of flexibility is built into these guidelines to account for uncertainties such as the natural variability of water quality, the lack of extensive data necessary to make more definitive assessments, and the transitory nature of many pollutants.
 Each designated use has one or more tables with specific requirements for determining use attainment based on the type of data being evaluated.
 When determining aquatic life use support, each type of data is first evaluated separately.
 Guidance on how to reconcile two or more data types with differing aquatic life use attainment determinations, as well as guidance on how to handle assessment units where both cause and response variables are determined to be impaired, is found in Section 3.1.6.
-In addition to the following subsections, several specific assessment protocols temperature, excessive nutrients, DO, pH, sedimentation/siltation (this habitat variable is also referred to as "stream bottom deposits"), and turbidity to assess aquatic life use attainment have been developed.
+In addition to the following subsections, several specific listing methodologies for temperature, excessive nutrients, DO, pH, sedimentation/siltation (this habitat variable is also referred to as "stream bottom deposits"), and turbidity to assess aquatic life use attainment have been developed.
 These protocols are detailed in Appendices B through H, respectively.

-&lt;sup>1 "Existing use" (defined at 20.6.4.7 NMAC Subsection Y) means "a use actually attained in a surface water of the state on or after November 28, 1975, whether or not it is a designated use."
+5 "Existing use" (defined at 20.6.4.7 NMAC Subsection Y) means "a use actually attained in a surface water of the state on or after November 28, 1975, whether or not it is a designated use."
 An existing use may be identified by SWQB staff or other sources based on observation, data, and/or documentation.

-Integrated listing guidance from EPA recommends the following use attainment categories (EPA 2001, EPA 2002a, EPA 2003, EPA 2005): Fully Supporting, Not Supporting, Insufficient Information, and Not Assessed.
+Integrated listing guidance from EPA recommends the following use attainment categories (EPA 2005 and subsequent biennual guidance): Fully Supporting, Not Supporting, Insufficient Information, and Not Assessed.
 For every AU detailed in the Integrated List, an attainment category is assigned to every designated use as stated in the applicable section of 20.6.4 NMAC, or identified existing use.
 New Mexico does not use the Insufficient Information category because it is redundant with Not Assessed, meaning if there are insufficient data to assess, the AU is not assessed.